 Community Directors and Resident Assistants create opportunities for residents to connect through social, educational, and cultural experiences.
 These opportunities provide a fun way to connect with your residence hall community.
 Additionally, each residential area has a Community Council which provides leadership, programming, and hall advocacy opportunities to residents in each community.
 Community Council is a fun way to get involved in your community.

 RESIDENTIAL SPACE INFORMATION

-Bryant University provides progressive housing options that are designed to foster a gradual increase of independent lifestyle and individual responsibility.
-Our residential campus is comprised of three main areas of campus: residential houses, the suite village and the townhouses.
-All housing options provide amenities including card access at each entrance, cable, Wi-Fi internet access, and standard furniture.
+Bryant University provides progressive housing options designed to foster a gradual increase of independent lifestyle and individual responsibility.
+Our residential campus comprises three main areas: residential houses, the suite village, and the townhouses.
+All housing options provide amenities including card access at each entrance, Wi-Fi internet access, and standard furniture.